xredha/linux-setup/README.md

 ### Notes
 - Change default terminal [link](https://itsfoss.com/change-default-terminal-ubuntu/)
 - Change default open in terminal linux mint [link](https://www.technipages.com/linux-mint-default-applications)
+- You can download all fonts in folder fonts
 - If font cant use on vs code, install it on your OS. **Don't just copy in fonts folder**